 How is Iceland during the summer?

 First off, let’s get the details sorted out.
-You may want to know what to expect during the Iceland summer months.
+You may want to know what to expect during Iceland's summer months.

 Summer is a great time to visit Iceland.
 Not only will you be able to take advantage of the long hours of daylight and warmest weather of the year, you’ll have plenty of activities to choose from.

-The height of summer, between June and August, is the popular tourist season.
+The height of summer, June, July and August, is the popular tourist season.
 For that reason, you may find you’re not alone at famous sites along the Golden Circle or the South Coast.
 This means it’s a good time of year to go off the beaten path.

 For a quieter time, you could visit during the shoulder season, in May or September.
-At these times, you’ll still enjoy some lovely weather, long days, but less crowds at popular sites.
+At these times, you’ll still enjoy some lovely weather, long days, but fewer visitors at popular sites.

 What kind of weather can I expect during the summer in Iceland?